 Of the horses that do race, one Australian Study found that approximately 40% earned no money at all and only 13% earned enough money to cover costs.
 These figures did not include the initial purchase price.
 Dr Paul O’Callahan, Chief Veterinary Steward of the Victorian Racing Club states that approximately less than 2% of horses actually earn their keep.

-What happens to ex-racehorses?
+What happens to ex-reacehorses?

 While the racing industry argues that many ex-racehorses are sent to stud for breeding, the number of horses involved in breeding has been in steady decline for many years.
 Since 2000, the number of breeding mares has declined by 12% while stallions have decreased by 30% That means that for every horse that is sent to stud, at least one leaves.
-Nearly all the horses that leave the stud will be killed for meat.
+Many of the horses that leave the stud will be killed for meat.

 The Doggers and Abattoirs